lambrospetrou/oxford-msc/plain-text/ch-serialization.md

 * The main types of a node in a factorization are the Multiplication (cross product) and the Summation (union) node types
 * The values inside a union node can be stored in continuous memory, thus avoiding the excessive overhead of Double-Linked-Lists due to the pointers for each value

 Apart from the above observations, the trick that led to this serialization method is that the only nodes required to be serialized are **Union** nodes along with their values.
-Since each factorization strictly follows an f-tree, it seemed obvious and very beneficial for me to use the f-tree as a guide during serialization and deserialization leading to a more succint outcome which just contains the absolute minimum of information, _the values_!
+Since each factorization strictly follows an f-tree, it seemed obvious and very beneficial for me to use the f-tree as a guide during serialization and deserialization leading to a more succinct outcome which just contains the absolute minimum of information, _the values_!

 The problem with generic serialization techniques, like _Boost_ described above is that all information goes into the serialized outcome to allow correct deserialization.
 We can avoid this overhead in our case since we know the special structure of the factorization and therefore we can use the f-tree to infer the structure of the representation and load the values from the serialized form as we go along during deserialization.